HubTou/libGH/README.md

 * [libgh(3)](https://github.com/HubTou/libgh/blob/main/LIBGH.3.md) - GitHub scraping library
   (returning data as a [Python dictionary](https://www.frbsd.org/xch/libgh.txt))

-This software will scrape either personal or organizational accounts, or repositories.
+This software will scrap either personal or organizational accounts, or repositories.
 You can [check which data you can get here](https://github.com/HubTou/libgh/blob/main/FIELDS.md).

 Feel free to [discuss your needs and use cases there](https://github.com/HubTou/libgh/discussions).